 How to handle distracting Time-Wasters at work Is there someone at work who distracts you, drops by for uninvited chats, and interrupts you frequently while you’re working?
 Read on to learn the best communication strategy for dealing with Time-Suckers, aka Time

-How on earth can "no problem" be a danger phrase?
+Stellar Customer Service How on earth can "no problem" be a danger phrase?
 After all, "no problem" is common-as-dirt and certainly inoffensive.
 But is that what you want to be?
 Is that the label you want to plant in the

 Quick Tip: Don't start a business conversation by inviting a "No." Today’s professional communication tip is simple but powerful.
 When starting a business conversation with a client or a colleague, whether in person or on the phone, avoid the DANGER

 Customer Service: A preemptive soft blow can soften the harder one to come If you’re in customer service, you know that there are some messages you have to regularly deliver that are probably going to upset people.
 Part of